BitTheByte/Domainker/README.md

 My personal bugbounty tool

 # How to use
-I devolped this tool to be easily managed and upgraded so i created it as small plugin systems connected together
+I developed this tool to be easily managed and upgraded so i created it as small plugin systems connected together

 ## Plugins and usage
 ```